BonsaiDen/JavaScript-Garden/doc/typeof.md

 In order to check the type of an object, it is highly recommended to use `Object.prototype.toString`; as this is the only reliable way of doing so.
-As shown in the above type table, some return values of `typeof` are not defined in the specification; thus, the can across various implementations.
+As shown in the above type table, some return values of `typeof` are not defined in the specification; thus, they can differ across various implementations.

 Unless checking whether a variable is defined, `typeof` should be avoided at **all costs**.